Yoko-Mao/STC/README.md

 # How to build:

 1. Build & install following Boost libs: program options
-2. Build & install gRPC
+2. Build & install gRPC.
+Required plugins are c++ and Ruby.

 mkdir <some dir>
 cd <some dir>